Daniel Lambert

 Daniel Lambert (13 March 1770 – 21 June 1809) was an English gaol keeper and animal breeder from Leicester, famous for his unusually large size.
 After serving four years as an apprentice at an engraving and die casting works in Birmingham, he returned to Leicester around 1788 and succeeded his father as keeper of Leicester's gaol.
 He was a keen sportsman and extremely strong; on one occasion he fought a bear in the streets of Leicester.
 He was an expert in sporting animals, widely respected for his expertise with dogs, horses and fighting cocks.

 At the time of Lambert's return to Leicester, his weight began to increase steadily, even though he was athletically active and, by his own account, abstained from drinking alcohol and did not eat unusual amounts of food.
 In 1805, Lambert's gaol closed.
 By this time, he weighed 50 st, and had become the heaviest authenticated person up to that point in recorded history.
-Unemployable and sensitive about his bulk, Lambert became a recluse.
+Unemployable and sensitive about his size, Lambert became a recluse.

 In 1806, poverty forced Lambert to put himself on exhibition to raise money.
 In April 1806, he took up residence in London, charging spectators to enter his apartments to meet him.
 Visitors were impressed by his intelligence and personality, and visiting him became highly fashionable.
 After some months on public display, Lambert grew tired of exhibiting himself, and in September 1806, he returned, wealthy, to Leicester, where he bred sporting dogs and regularly attended sporting events.
 Between 1806 and 1809, he made a further series of short fundraising tours.

 In June 1809, he died suddenly in Stamford, Lincolnshire.
 At the time of his death, he weighed 52 st 11 lb, and his coffin required 112 ft2 of wood.
 Despite the coffin being built with wheels to allow easy transport, and a sloping approach being dug to the grave, it took 20 men almost half an hour to drag his casket into the trench, in a newly opened burial ground to the rear of St Martin's Church.
 While others have since overtaken Daniel Lambert's record as the heaviest person in history, he remains a popular character in Leicester, and in 2009 was described by the Leicester Mercury as "one of the city's most cherished icons".